aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/plotarea/_index.md

 ### getInnerWidth() {#getInnerWidth--}

+<b>@deprecated.</b> Please use the 'innerWidth' property instead.
 Gets or sets the width  of plot area in units of 1/4000 of the chart area.

 ```javascript
 getInnerWidth() : number;